strangeloopcanon/barter_to_money/README.md

 - `barter_credit` success ≈ 0.54, but credits were almost never used (5 total credit proposals across 3 runs) and **no credit was accepted**, so no shared medium of exchange emerged in this regime.

 This is a preliminary negative result: simply allowing mintable IOUs is not enough for money to spontaneously appear without additional credibility or stronger coordination pressure.

+The new `barter_chat_credit` condition is meant to re-test this with an explicit coordination channel, so agents can negotiate why a credit or a particular good should be treated as a medium of exchange.

 ## Exchange complexity note